2eueu/2eueu/README.md

 - Complete my first football data project
 - Learn how to use dashboards to tell football stories with numbers
-- One day... work in football data or insights at a club like Tottenham Hotspur!
+- One day... work in football data or insights at a club